sykuang/WindowsCopilotRuntimeServer/README.md

 }
 ```

-## Development
+## Features

-- Written in C# using ASP.NET Core
-- Uses Windows App SDK for AI features
+- OpenAI-compatible REST API
+- Local model inference using Windows Copilot Runtime
+- CORS support for web applications
+- Swagger UI at `/swagger`
 - JSON source generation for optimal performance

-- Swagger UI available at `/swagger`
+## Troubleshooting

+If you encounter any issues:
+1. Make sure Windows App SDK 1.7-experimental3 is installed
+2. Check if Windows Copilot Runtime is properly installed
+3. Run PowerShell as Administrator when executing Install.ps1
+4. Check the logs in the application directory

 ## License